 Ready to take charge of your family’s health?

-Consult your family doctor about dengue vaccines and discuss whether it is suitable for your family.
+Please consult your doctor about dengue vaccines and discuss whether they suit your family.
 Remember to stay vigilant against mosquito bites and utilize all available dengue prevention approaches.
 By staying informed and taking proactive measures, we can collectively combat dengue as a community and safeguard everyone’s health.